SCLOUD-PTE-LTD/docs/lab/tenant-admin/lab-2.md

 Leave other fields as default value and click **Confirm** to create Subnet.

-Step 3: Ensure that VPC created in the Subnet list.
+Step 3: Ensure that Subnet available in the Subnet list.

 ![1](/assets/images/labs/lab-13.png)